Choose from the most innovative schools and programs in the state.

 See how we're doing

-Note: This information is specific to appointment to the seat scheduled to be vacated by Director Ushka in December 2017.
+Note: This information is specific to the appointment to the vacant Position No. 5.

 Thank you for your interest in applying for appointment to the Tacoma School Board.
 Below we've listed some frequently asked questions about the appointment process and what to do if you decide you would like to continue serving after appointment.
 We hope you find this information helpful.